-•ONE of only THREE programs in MINNESOTA
+•ONE of only TWO programs in MINNESOTA

 •STRONG COMMUNITY PARTNERSHIPS and SUPPORT